barmanroys/bilby-assignment/README.md

 * Run the named entity recogniser pipeline to insert the named entities (together with SoT matched entities) into the database in a separate table

-A user can verify the results by logging into the database (exposed at port 3306 of the host) and checking the table.
+A user can verify the results by logging in to the database (exposed at port 3306 of the host) and checking the table.
 You can use tools like DBeaver to access the database or go to the MySQL console by

 ```shell
 mysql -h 127.0.0.1 -p
 ```

 and keying in the password (set by the environment variable) when prompted.
+The sample output data can be found in the `extraction_pipeline/sample_out_dump` directory.

 #### Database Schema